 Skip to content

-Web accessibility means designing and developing websites that people with disabilities can use.
-This includes people who:
+Web accessibility means building websites that work for people with disabilities.
+We’re talking about people who:

 • Are blind or have low vision